 Important points to consider when applying for a Work Permit

 -A company can hire one foreigner for every 2,000,000 Baht registered paid-up capital.
-Furthermore, one company shall only be allowed up to 10 work permits.
+Furthermore, one company shall only be allowed up to 10 permits.
 However, certain considerations apply in certain situations.

 -There are compulsory requirements for a minimum number of Thai employees per foreign employee depending on the status of the company.
 The standard ratio is 4 Thai employees to 1 foreign employee.

 -TAX and Social Security Funds are compulsory paid by every company.
-Therefore, companies who are not complying with the laws of Business Development and Revenue Department are not eligible to apply for a work permit for you.
+Therefore, companies who are not complying with the laws of Business Development and Revenue Department are not eligible to apply for a permit for you.

 Our team can help you with your work permit application.
 We will check and submit all the relevant documentation required by the Thailand Labor Department on your behalf.